How Long Do Capital Gains & Losses Carry Forward?

 Carrying Losses Forward

 You can use a maximum of $3,000 of capital losses each year as a write-off against income other than capital gains.
-If your losses are greater than your gains by more than $3,000, the extra losses above the $3,000 limit should be carried forward to future tax years.
+If your losses are greater than your gains by more than $3,000, the extra losses above the $3,000 limit can be carried forward to future tax years.
 In the next tax year, the carry forward loss would again be first used against capital gains, and another $3,000 of excess would reduce other income.
-For a large loss and no capital gains, your loss will carry forward indefinitely with a $3,000 reduction in the carry amount each year until it is at zero.
+For a large loss and no capital gains, your loss will carry forward indefinitely with a $3,000 reduction in the carry amount each year until it reaches zero.

 Capital Gains Distributions